thilak-r/Bone-fracture-detection/README.md

 ├── bone_fracture_resnet18.pth # Trained PyTorch model
 ├── requirements.txt       # List of dependencies for the project
 ├── README.md              # Project documentation
-├── static/                # Static files for CSS and JavaScript (if any) └── dataset/               # Dataset used for training and testing
+├── static/                # Static files for CSS and JavaScript (if any)
 ```

 ---